Abirath/Angular-6-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.

-A simple web application to view, create, edit and delete employee details.
+A web application to view, create, edit and delete employee details.
 Built with Angular version 6.
 The application covers CRUD operations and uses a fake json data store for database - "db.json" file.

 ## To Setup the Json server